dwhuang/uscva/README.md

 # US Congress Voting Pattern Visualizer for Taiwan-related Bills
 This project visualizes the voting patterns of the US congress for Taiwan-related bills.
+Each congress member is mapped to a location on a 2D map according to his or her voting history.
+Congress members having similar voting history are mapped to nearby locations on the map.
+We focus on bill votes related to Taiwan only, that is, we restrict to bills containing keywords 'Taiwan' or 'China'.
-The goal is to provide people who are interested in US-Taiwan relationship with a quick overview of how each congress member voted for bills having keywords 'Taiwan' and/or 'China'.
+The goal is to provide a quick overview of the distribution of congress members based on their Taiwan-related bill votes.

 <h4><a href="https://dwhuang.github.io/uscva/v1/index.html" target="_blank">Take me to the visualizer now >>></a></h4>